 This means something has been identified which does not comply with the latest regulations but isn’t actually dangerous.
-For example, the installation may not comply with the current version of the regulations or may have damaged fittings which do not have exposed live parts.
+For example, the installation may not comply with the current version of the regulations or may have damaged fittings that do not have exposed live parts.
 A C3 code in itself, should not warrant an overall unsatisfactory report.

 An FI observation code is described as ‘ Further investigation required without delay.‘ This means that your electrician has observed something whilst carrying out the testing.
 For example, insufficient test results that are outside the usual characteristics.
 This might not have been covered in the report so they have noted it separately as code FI.

 You will need to address C1, C2 and FI faults on your report in order to achieve compliance with electrical safety regulations.
-However it’s always good practice and usually well worthwhile considering rectifying all faults on the system.
+However, it’s always good practice and usually well worthwhile considering rectifying all faults on the system.
 You aren’t obliged to use the same electrical contractor to test and to carry out remedial repairs and you do not need to have the whole installation re-tested after the repairs have been completed.
-You should however insure you obtain a certificate for additional works carried out.
+You should however ensure you obtain a certificate for additional works carried out.

 Care Project engineers install, service and maintains fire alarm systems to high standards and in compliance of British Standards.